 It’s almost winter break.
 Time for a much needed step away from student life.
 Get some sleep…but first, you need to know where to sleep.

 Winter break is great, but it can be stressful if you still need to figure out your plans.
-First-year residences (Totem Park, Place Vanier, and Orchard Commons) are closed during the break (that's from noon on Thursday, December 20 until noon on Tuesday, January 1) for safety reasons.
+First-year residences (Totem Park, Place Vanier, and Orchard Commons) are closed during the break (that's from 12:00 pm on Thursday, December 19 to 12:00 pm on Sunday, January 5) for safety reasons.
 So what should you do if you don’t have the option to go home?

 Whether you’re strapped for cash, considering housing off campus, or wondering what UBC has to offer, here are some suggestions to keep you safe, warm, and happy during your time off.